 Keep it Simple: Just Use The Butter!

-Cannabis butter can also make an excellent addition to some freshly-popped popcorn, or served alongside some home made muffins.
+Cannabis butter can also make an excellent addition to some freshly-popped popcorn, or be served alongside some homemade muffins.
 Again, so long as it isn’t being subjected to direct, sustained high temperatures, almost anywhere you could use regular butter or oil you can use cannabutter/oil to make your edibles.
 Keep it simple!

-Before we get started let me be up-front: This is a terrible idea.
+Before we get started let me, your humble editor, be up-front: This is a terrible idea.
 I’ve done it.
-It tasted bad and it didn’t even get me high (though that might not have been the firecracker’s fault; see our article on “How Long do Edibles Last” for more).
+It tasted bad and it didn’t even get me high (though that might not have been the firecracker’s fault; see our article on

 If you just really want to make edibles at home without having to make an infusion, though, this might be your best shot.
 A lot of old-timer cannabis enthusiasts swear by this, and if you’re one of those souls brave and/or desperate enough to try I wish you luck and all the best – Just don’t come complaining to us when you have to spend half an hour picking weed out of your teeth.